 Ultimately, what is most important with the indigenous idea being introduced by Kubrick is humanity's discomfort with non-virgin territory, of the sense of primal, residual spirits or forces that can't be co-opted, and are these friendly or hostile.
 This becomes cognate with nature itself in the film, the hotel ever battling against the elements.
-The battle against nature and the dread of imposed order collapsing gives an in for unconscious content in the psyche to be activated.
+The battle against nature and the dread of humankind's imposed order collapsing gives an in for unconscious content in the psyche to be activated.

-With the myth of the labyrinth we've not just the Minotaur of Crete but the possible inclusion of ancient stories of the Egyptian labyrinth which was linked with the sphinx and the pyramids and had numerous chambers above and below ground.
+With the myth of the labyrinth we've not just the Minotaur of Crete but the possible inclusion of ancient stories of the Egyptian labyrinth that was linked with the sphinx and the pyramids and had numerous chambers above and below ground.
 It was also a burial ground.

 Architecturally, it's possibly a reason Kubrick was interested in the Timberline serving as the exterior, due its central portion and the ability to spy in its towering roof a kind of pyramidal structure.